 The support of Russia towards the Taliban is no longer a secret.
 According to a military analyst, Russia is interested in building relationships with the Taliban to ensure it’s influenced in post-US Afghanistan.

-Russia and America have been in a cold-war for a long time now.
-The undeclared war Russia is waging against the West now has many key elements.
+Russia and America have been in a cold war for a long time now.
+The undeclared war Russia is waging against the West has many vital elements.
 These include cyberattacks, disinformation campaigns, and funding the extremists known as the Taliban.

 Recently, The New York Times unfolded a story about a secret Russian military program for Afghanistan, called Unit 29155 of the GRU.
 Under this program, the Taliban receive bounties for killing American soldiers in Afghanistan.
 This bounty program had left several US military personnel dead including other troops in the coalition mainly of the United Kingdom.

 Taliban used to kill the coalition forces in Afghanistan in exchange for the bounties.
-The inquiries unleashed electronic data which showed the banks account in Afghanistan receiving large sums of money.
-This bank account has been running by Russia’s military intelligence agency.
+The inquiries unleashed electronic data which showed the bank’s account in Afghanistan receiving large sums of money.
+This bank account has been run by Russia’s military intelligence agency.

 The report determined the transfers were likely part of an alleged bounty program for killing coalition forces in Afghanistan.
 Bomb explosions and gunfire in 2018 and 2019 killed 25 US troops.
 According to the New York Times, the sources of this story are militants and criminals captured and interrogated by the Afghani government.

-The Taliban too are confident that no such bounty program existed.
-The spokesperson of Taliban Zabiullah Mujahid has also denied having any sort of relationship with the Russian Intelligence.
+The Taliban too are confident that no such bounty program exists.
+The spokesperson of the Taliban Zabiullah Mujahid has also denied having any sort of relationship with the Russian Intelligence.
 According to him, no bounty program existed to kill the American troops.